viet34tqc/notebook/interview.md

 ## Explain the difference between Async/Await and Promises

-- `Async await` is syntactic sugar for promises.
+- `Async await` is syntactic sugar for `promises`.
 Making code looks like executed synchronously and easier to understand
 - Debugging is much easier with `async/await` using `try catch` block.
 In promise, we have to use `then catch` chaining.
 In case we have errors, if we don't handle, the script dies

 ## Explain how you can use JavaScript functions such as forEach, Map